 Beirut Beyrouth, Lebanon Travel Guide

 Beirut holds contrasts, where tradition meets modernity.
 The Downtown area boasts a meticulously restored heritage, with grand Ottoman and French Mandate-era buildings alongside sleek, contemporary architecture.
-Here you find luxury shopping, waterfront dining at Zaitunay Bay, and significant religious places like the Mohammad Al-Amin Mosque and St. George Maronite Cathedral.
+Here you find luxury shopping, waterfront dining at Zaitunay Bay, and important religious places like the Mohammad Al-Amin Mosque and St. George Maronite Cathedral.

 Head to Hamra for a busy, intellectual vibe, location of the American University of Beirut.
 This area is known for its cafes, bookstores, and a mix of foreign and local eateries, offering a look into daily Beirut life.
 For a taste of Beirut's famous nightlife and artistic scene, Gemmayze and Mar Mikhael stand out.
 These neighborhoods feature charming Ottoman-era buildings, now housing trendy bars, art galleries, and stylish shops.